p0kks/p0kks.me/readme.md

 ### Computer Projects

+1. Upload your file or link to the `computer/` directory.
-1. Edit `computer-projects.json`.
+2. Edit `computer-projects.json`.
-2. Add a new JSON object to the array for each new project.
+3. Add a new JSON object to the array for each new project.

 **Example `computer-projects.json` entry:**